jolicode/docker-starter/README.md

 ### Domain configuration (first time only)

-Before running the app for the first time, ensure the domain name `app.test` point the IP of your Docker deamon by editing your `/etc/hosts` file.
+Before running the application for the first time, ensure your domain names point the IP of your Docker daemon by editing your `/etc/hosts` file.

-This IP is probably 127.0.0.1 unless you run Docker in a special VM (docker-machine, dinghy, etc).
+This IP is probably `127.0.0.1` unless you run Docker in a special VM (docker-machine, dinghy, etc).

+Note: The router binds port 80 and 443, that's why it will work with `127.0.0.1`

 ```
-echo '127.0.0.1 app.test' | sudo tee -a /etc/hosts
+echo '127.0.0.1 <your hostnames>' | sudo tee -a /etc/hosts
 ```

 Using dinghy?
 Run `dinghy ip` to get the IP of the VM.